 - When and how will you monitor their progress (e.g., a midpoint check-in)?

-John Maxwell said, “If you want to do a few small things right, do them yourself.
-If you want to do great things and make a big impact, learn to delegate.”
+“If you want to do a few small things right, do them yourself.
+If you want to do great things and make a big impact, learn to delegate.” – John Maxwell

 Build your employees’ capability and confidence by delegating tasks that allow them to grow.
 This will create space for you to manage at a more strategic level.

 You don’t have to suffer burnout.
-Guarding your time off, and delegating effectively, are gifts you give yourself, your employees, and your loved ones.
+Guarding your time off, delegating effectively, and developing yourself are gifts you give yourself, your employees, and your loved ones.
 Don’t wait to put these ideas into practice.
 The risks to your health and happiness, and your team’s effectiveness, are not worth it!

-I challenge you to commit to 30 days of declaring and guarding your time off, and to delegating more intentionally.
-Then check in with yourself to see how you and your team feel it went.
+I challenge you to commit to 30 days of guarding your time off, delegating more intentionally, and finding a leadership development cohort to join.
+Then check in with yourself to see how it went.
 And let me know!
 I’d love to hear about it!